Blog - DealMachine for Real Estate Investing

 If you’re a real estate investor, you’ve probably wondered if you can call numbers on the DNC list without getting slapped with a TCPA violation.

 Good news—below we've found and included the case law that says you can.
 Why?
-Because we’re not selling anything.
-We’re offering to buy.
+Because real estate investors not selling anything.
+Importantly, real estate investors are just offering to buy.
 Let’s break down why that distinction matters (and why Keller Williams got it wrong).

 When Can Real Estate Investors Call the DNC List?